tanguylegazon/pw-generator/README.md

 # Password Generator

 A simple password generator built using HTML, CSS, and JavaScript.
-This project is designed with privacy and security in mind, all the code is run client-side, no data is sent to a server.
+This project is designed with privacy and security in mind, all the code is run client-side, no data is stored or sent to a server.

 ## Features